 In the '80s, dinnertime was a special occasion when everybody gathered around the same table and actually spoke to one another—it wasn't just something we saw on Family Matters (pictured here).
 To today's parents, this probably sounds like pure fantasy, but it did happen, and even the worst dinner conversations are something we'll never forget.

-A sunburn is just summer’s way of saying, “Hello!”
-Or at least, that’s what every ’80s parent told themselves when they forgot to put sunscreen on their children for the umpteenth time.
-Was it irresponsible?
-Absolutely.
-But nobody looked at a beet red baby in the ’80s and thought, “He’s going to get skin cancer!”
-Instead, they thought, “Somebody’s having one heck of an August!"
+A sunburn is just summer's way of saying, "Hello!"
+Or at least, that's what every '80s thought.
+Nobody looked at a beet red baby at the time and thought, "He's going to get skin cancer!"
+Instead, they thought, "Somebody's having one heck of an August!"
 The lack of sunscreen certainly wasn't intentionally negligent, but again, it was a lack of research and knowledge that led to some lax sun protection habits.

 It was still possible to be unreachable.